oleks/diku/notes/numerical-exploration-with-gdb/README.md

 GDB can relate each run-time computational step to either (1) a line of source code you've written, or (2) the assembly code actually being run.
-If GDB has support for your systems programming language, GDB can keep you informed about which line of source code the binary is currently at, and if nothing else, it can tell you which underlying assembly instruction is about to be executed next, the current state of the registers and memory from the point of view of the process being debugged.
+If GDB has support for your programming language, GDB can keep you informed about which line of source code the binary is currently at.
+If not, it can at you about the underlying assembly instructions being executed, the current state of the registers and memory.